Writing an OS in pure Rust

 makefor automating the various build steps (assembling, compiling the Rust code, linking, invoking

-We got lots of feedback that this setup was difficult to get to run under macOS and Windows.
+We got lots of feedback that this setup was difficult to get running under macOS and Windows.
 As a workaround, we added support for docker, but that still required users to install and understand an additional dependency.
-So when we decided to create a second edition of the blog, originally because the order of posts led to jumps in difficulty, we thought about how we could avoid these C-dependencies.
+So when we decided to create a second edition of the blog - originally because the order of posts led to jumps in difficulty - we thought about how we could avoid these C-dependencies.